Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 March is an excellent month to visit Disneyland Paris.
 The crowds are not there yet, and it is one of the last opportunities to meet Frozen before it gets too warm for her!

-A day trip to Disneyland Paris is one of the most popular excursions from Paris, and it is very easy to organize.
+A day trip to Disneyland Paris is one of the most popular excursions from the capital, and it is very easy to organize.
 Check out how to plan a day trip from Paris to Disneyland Paris.

-NEW: Disneyland Paris has dynamic prices that vary according to demand.
+Since 2024, Disneyland Paris has used dynamic pricing, with ticket prices varying based on demand.
 As with planes or trains, to pay less, you will have to book in advance!
-I recommend having a look at this Disneyland Paris Crowd Calendar, which is updated for 2025, to find the best days to visit to avoid the biggest crowds.
+I recommend having a look at this Disneyland Paris Crowd Calendar, which is updated for 2026, to find the best days to visit to avoid the biggest crowds.
 Once you have decided when to go, book your Disneyland tickets ASAP for the best prices.

 TIP: extend your Disney experience by spending one night or two at one of the hotels near Disneyland Paris.